Proud Scots want more success - Sharif

 |Coverage: Commentary on every game on BBC Radio 5 Live Sports Extra.
 Text commentary, in-play clips and video highlights from 23 October on BBC Sport website and app

-Safyaan Sharif hopes Scotland can show "what we are capable of" after reaching the main draw of the T20 World Cup for the first time.
+Seamer Safyaan Sharif hopes Scotland can show "what we are capable of" after reaching the main draw of the T20 World Cup for the first time.

 The Scots progressed to the Super 12s stage with an eight-wicket win over Oman, a third Group B win out of three for Shane Burger's side.